Bioblaze/charts/README.md

 $ helm repo update
 $ helm search repo bioblaze
-NAME                    CHART VERSION   APP VERSION     DESCRIPTION bioblaze/diagnostics    0.1.0           0.1.0           A Diagnostic Helm chart for Kubernetes bioblaze/metrics-server 0.1.0           0.4.1           The Metrics Helm chart for Kubernetes
+NAME                    CHART VERSION   APP VERSION     DESCRIPTION bioblaze/awsauth        0.1.0           0.1.0           A Helm chart setting up configmap for AWS in Kubernetes bioblaze/awsxdns        0.1.0           0.1.0           External-dns Helm Chart for AWS bioblaze/diagnostics    0.1.0           0.1.0           A Diagnostic Helm chart for Kubernetes bioblaze/gitlab         0.1.0           0.1.0           A Helm chart for base gitlab requirements for auto devops in Kubernetes bioblaze/k9s            0.1.0           0.1.0           A Helm chart for k9s intergration in Kubernetes bioblaze/metrics-server 0.1.0           0.4.1           The Metrics Helm chart for Kubernetes bioblaze/vault-setup    0.1.0           0.1.0           A Helm chart for setting up the base for vault in Kubernetes bioblaze/xservice       0.1.0           0.1.0           A Helm chart for adding a external-service in Kubernetes
 ```
 # Information